bala-murali-k/Techplement/Week1Task/ReadMe.md

 # Planned Updates

-- **Adding New Categories:** Modify the `Category.java` file to include new categories and questions.
+- **Adding New Categories:** Modify the `Services.java` file to include new categories and questions.
+- **Share User Created Quiz:** Update the application for sharing user created quizes.
 - **Inter Shuffling:** Modify the `Main.java` file to include inter shuffling function on user defined category.
 - **Enhancing ASCII Art:** Update the ASCII art in the `Main.java` file for a more engaging user experience.
 - **Extending Functionality:** Add new features or improve existing ones by modifying the respective Java files.